NathanielInman/dotfiles/docs/setting-up-manjaro-or-archlinux.md

 - `zk` is a note-taking TUI with search built-in
 - `cronie` cron service to help sync any `notes` and `todo` repo changes automatically
 - `dog` is a DNS lookup cli info tool
+- `sd` is a replacement for sed with sane regex instead
 ```
 yay -S slack-desktop pagraphcontrol-git feh ttf-joypixels ncdu nnn glow glances procs tokei zoxide fzf didyoumean translate-shell udict neofetch sdcv-git xsv zk
 ```